SaikrishnaReddy1919/smart-avocado/src/pages/index.md

         url: /contact
     component: ContentBlock
     content: >-
-      Computer science engineering graduate having an experience of 1-year as a **'Blockchain Developer'**.
+      Computer science engineering graduate having an experience of 1-year in **'Blockchain'** field.
 Seeking a job with an opportunity mainly in the field of blockchain and its related technologies.

       **Areas of Interests:**

-      Blockchain technology(Ethereum, Hyperledger), Computer networks and
-      security, Internet of things.
+      Blockchain technology(Ethereum, Hyperledger, IOTA), Computer networks and security, Internet of things.
     section_id: about
     title: About